CloudAstro/MicroHack/01-build-your-modern-web-application/SolutionGuide/03-Deploy-as-static-web-app-solution.md

 Then we can integrate the Web Frontend and the API Function by typing:

-`swa start build --api-location ../api`
+`swa start build --api-location api`

 In the PowerShell window, the URL is displayed how to call the API.
 In my case it is localhost port 7071: